paranoidcake/kube-fuzzy/README.md

 If you would prefer other keybinds or these interfere with your terminal, see [Configuring#Keybinds](#keybinds-1).

-Many keybinds will queue an action to be performed after accepting a selection.
+Keybinds will queue an action to be performed after accepting a selection.
 You can see the last queued action at the top of the preview pane on the right side of the screen.
+To add more actions, see [Configuring#Actions](#actions)

 - Note: This will only update with the preview window itself, which is limited by how fast `kubectl` can run.